 - None - Designed for profiles where you want Circle to ignore filters, but still allow Pause, Bedtimes, and Focus Times.

 Circle filter settings are broken up into Categories, Popular Apps or Websites, and select Privacy & Safety options.
 Learn more about all the filtering options available with Circle.

 Apps or websites, and category filters can be toggled to Allowed, Not Allowed, or Unmanaged.
 You can change the filter setting for a specific website or category by tapping the button beside it to cycle through the options.

 You can toggle between the App and Category view by tapping on their respective tabs.

 - Allowed means that devices assigned to this Profile WILL be able to access this app/website or category.
 Usage and History will be tracked and will count toward any Time Limits set.

 - Not Allowed means devices assigned to this Profile WILL NOT have access to this app/website or category.
 Attempts to access this content will be recorded under History > Filtered.

-- Unmanaged means devices assigned to this Profile will have UNLIMITED access to thisapp/website or category, even during Bedtime and Off Times.
+- Unmanaged means devices assigned to this Profile will have UNLIMITED access to this app/website or category, even during Bedtime and Focus Times.
 History and Usage will not be tracked and will not count toward any Time Limits set.

 NOTE: If you are unsure of what a category or app/website might be, just tap the icon to read a description to help you make the decision about whether to allow, filter, or ignore.